 2. Honey & Lemons

-Lemon and Honey tea is a great way to soothe a sore throat and calm a cough.
+Lemon, honey and ginger tea is a great way to soothe a sore throat and calm a cough.
 Honey helps to break up mucous and the astringent nature of lemon juice does the same thing while also providing vitamin C. Here is a recipe from NourishingJoy.com for a Homemade Cough Syrup .
 NourishingJoy.com also recommends an easy-to-make cough syrup using a ratio of 1 TBS honey & 1 tsp lemon juice.

 TIP: Don’t buy honey cough syrups from the drug store.
 They may contain honey and herbs but most also have preservatives and “natural flavor” which is food industry code for “a long list of chemicals we aren’t required by law to reveal on the label.”
 Honey is yummy and it shouldn’t require natural flavors to be palatable!